 If you currently have pet(s) we do expect that they are current on their vaccinations and they are spayed or neutered, provided they are at least 6 months of age.

-Our companions are adopted as indoor pets only – we do not allow our companions to go to homes where they will be “tied out” in the yard or left alone in a fenced yard for long periods of time.
+Our companions are adopted as indoor pets only – we do not allow our companions to go to homes where they will be “tied out” in the yard or left alone in a fenced yard unsupervised.